Papooch/nestjs-cls/docs/docs/06_plugins/01_available-plugins/01-transactional/index.md

                     // if PrismaModule is not global, we need to make it available to the plugin
                     imports: [PrismaModule],
                     adapter: new TransactionalAdapterPrisma({
-                        // each adapter has its own options, see the adapter docs for more info
+                        // each adapter has its own options, see the specific adapter docs for details
                         prismaInjectionToken: PrismaClient,
                     }),
                 }),